henryhyu/claude-code-agents-hooks-documentation/docs/user-guide.md

 - **Extensions**: Disable unnecessary browser extensions
 - **Privacy settings**: Allow clipboard access for copy functionality

-This user guide covers all aspects of using the Anthropic Style GitHub Page documentation website.
+This user guide covers all aspects of using the Claude Code Agents Hooks Documentation Guide website.
 For technical details about the implementation, see the [Developer Guide](developer-guide.md) and [API Documentation](api.md).